tve/mqboard/README.md

   comes up and can be accessed via MQTT even if the application misbehaves.

 Currently all these features except for the crash log to local storage are implemented.

+### Open issues

+The main open (high-level) issue is low power operation.
+Right now power is not taken into consideration and, in particular, the start-up time is not optimized to enable periodic wake-up operation on batteries.

+OTA firmware upgrades and safe mode are currently not integrated, which means that an OTA upgrade requires more care and thought than it should.

+The `mqtt_async` implementation tries to be compatible with Peter Hinch's `mqtt_as` and it's time to depart from that so the functionality in `board/mqtt.py` can be integrated directly and so the management of Wifi can be decoupled.

 ## Contents